GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

     === "Objectives"

-        - Explain the basic principle of tidy datasets
+        - Understand the basic principle of tidy datasets
         - Be able to load a tabular dataset using base R functions
         - Be able to determine the structure of a data frame including its dimensions and the datatypes of variables